utahnlp/learning-constraints/README.md

 ```bash
 python3 run_constraint_learning.py --ratio 0.01 --ngram 3  --choice 2 --save_enable 1 --lr 0.001 --save_dir "./../constraint_models_2/"
 ```
-Code will be save under the save_dir.
+Code will be saved under the save_dir.
 Every model which shows improvement on dev accuracy will be stored along with the JSON which contains dev accuracy and test_accuracy.

 ## Test-